 Soft drinks were usually 400 ISK (around €3 or $3.4) and we always got a big bottle of free tap water with every meal.
 I'm not entirely sure but I think coffee and tea were about the same, maybe a bit less.
 Sparkling water was usually a bit less too.

-As you could read, we’d planned on doing two tours but ended up only doing one because of the storm.
+As you could read, we'd planned on doing two tours on our 7-day trip to Iceland but ended up only doing one because of the storm.
 Our full-day super jeep tour of Thorsmork with Midgard Adventure cost 32,000 ISK per person.

 All we bought for souvenirs in Iceland were a pair of woolen socks and a hat for my brother.
 If you're looking to buy one of those typical Icelandic sweaters, they generally go for around €140/$158 to €180/$204.